What to expect on campus this year as we continue an in-person experience.

 Consistent with our current policy, all cases of COVID-19 as well as campus testing data this fall will be shared with the community.
 The Office of Parent Engagement will notify parents of steps taken to ensure the community is protected, including contact tracing, isolation and quarantine protocols, and testing procedures.

-Being fully in-person this semester, in combination with the change of seasons, means that we fully expect to see an increase in cold and flu symptoms—symptoms that can also be consistent with COVID.
+Being in-person this winter, in combination with the change of seasons, means that we fully expect to see an increase in cold and flu symptoms—symptoms that can also be consistent with COVID.
 It is important that anyone experiencing symptoms test for COVID-19 to either identify or rule out COVID to minimize the chance of community spread.

 For Students: If you are experiencing any symptoms, you must come to the AGC testing facility for a test.
 In addition, you should not be attending class if you are feeling unwell, and we encourage you to keep your professors informed on any absences due to illness.
 You may come directly to the AGC testing center and do not need to contact Emmons before testing.
 If you do need to contact Emmons, there are three options: